Jang-woo-AnnaSoft/execution-state-preflight/README.md

 }
 ```

+The skeleton keeps two counters, `unknown_count` for fields and `unverified_checklist_count` for the user checklist, because the two need different questions put to the user.
+The specification names a single `unknown_count`; it is the sum of these two.
+Splitting the arrays is fine, counting them twice is not.

 `advisory_notes` carries the provider's `description`.
 It's recorded and handed to the model, and it is not part of the gate — natural language can't be enforced, so pretending otherwise would put an unverifiable condition in a verifying position.

+The labels the specification proposes for descriptions (`[Required]`, `[Verify]`, `[Notice]`) are an authoring convention, not what this skeleton does today.
+If they ever become normative, the parsing contract joins the gate: a trusted declaring party, fixed syntax, deterministic parsing, and a parse failure that lands on `unknown` rather than passing through.

 Three properties hold across the chain: